HuidaeCho/cjkformat/README.md

 pip3 install --user cjkformat
 ```

+Yeah, there is no version 0.1.0 there.
+I had to make a small fix, but I didn't know that the same version is never allowed again even after the project is deleted.

 ## Introduction

 One of the most important features of this module is to align Latin and CJK characters using `%{width}s` specifiers.
 For example, you may expect the following lines